export-mike/f-etag/README.md

 response object from the previous 200 response.

 ## Why etag caching?
-They're a pain to deal with this
+They're a pain to deal with having to check for 304 and deal with the caching strategy yourself, this is not designed to work between refreshes in the browser.
+This library is aimed towards browser usage

 #install:
   npm i --save efetch